sveinung/writings/on-premise-vs-public-cloud/blogpost.md

 If you find you cannot use public cloud, you should at the very least find a way to tie your operations teams budget directly changes in the market affecting the development teams.
 If not, you may very well find that you miss market opportunities just because operations doesn't have the resources and incentives to scale.

 Fixed bare-minimum budgets < Fixed ample budgets < Budgets tied to demand

+No matter how good your reasons for using on-prem over public cloud might otherwise be, these organizational forces will take their toll if you don't address them.